hartoman/MultiMapper/README.md

 #### to-and-from .JSON

 Saves the raw map data in a json file, which can be loaded at a later time.
-In order to properly load a json file, take note of the following:
+In order to properly load a json file, note the following:
 The json must be in the folder from where the application is running.
 Landscape map names MUST begin with "LAND-" and Settlement map names MUST begin with "TOWN-".
-Removing this prefixes will result in the map becoming unloadable.
+Removing these prefixes will result in the map becoming unloadable.

 ## Technical Support